ajhenley/gitbook/inheritancecompletion_activity_1.md

 ###Inheritance completion activity #1

-Make the following application work and then create a method outputs the name of the current class to the console.
+Make the following application work.
+Then create a method that outputs the name of the current class to the console.

-Product.java
+####Product.java
 {%ace edit=true, lang='java'%}
 import java.text.NumberFormat;